 Inspiration is everywhere!

 Oh yes, I would like this to be my new norm!
 Starting the year off with a pause and rejuvenating in beautiful Puerto Vallarta.
 I can project that this will be a year I am kinder to my body and will concentrate on better health and fitness like so many of us.
 I need to drop some weight — that's what is weighing me down now.
-Mornings I have been going down to the marina for gentle yoga 50+ classes and I am becoming somewhat addicted!
+Mornings I have been going down to the marina for gentle yoga 50+ classes with Michelle Williamson (she is awesome!), and I am becoming somewhat addicted!
 I am amazed how much mobility I have lost and hope to get back.

 I also love the food here, of course, being the foodie that I am.
 I consume food but food also consumes me.
 I hope to turn my constant cravings to more whole plant-based foods and not addicting process foods.
 I love this area where we can walk to the marina and pick from the many restaurants.
 I am finding that there are many more vegetarian and vegan options than I remember.
 One of my favorite places for brunch after yoga class is The Yogi Bar.
 They also offer yoga classes but I haven't worked up to their level yet — maybe next year.